 Applications from international students are reviewed with all other applications.
 Admission to the university is competitive; therefore, while minimum standards ensure that an application will be considered, they do not guarantee admission.
 The number of applicants, qualifications of the applicant pool, and the amount of available space determine the number of admission offers that Mason can make.
 In addition to overall admission requirements, some schools and colleges have individual requirements for acceptance into the major.
 For more information, see school or college admission requirements.

-- November 1 Early Action and Scholarship Priority Deadline
+- November 1 Non-Binding Early Action Deadline and Honors College Consideration

-- June 1 final deadline for fall (August) semester
+- June 1 Final deadline for Fall Semester

 If you are an international student who requires a F1 or J1 Visa to study in the United States, we have specific deadlines for the processing of the I-20.
-The deadlines given below are the last possible day the Office of Graduate Admissions can process admissions decisions.
 Please plan on applying to your program and submitting application materials at least 60 days in advance of this deadline to give enough time to process and review applications for a decision.

 Admissions Requirements for International Students